-Should you need to reach support with a ‘git push’ question or issue, here are some commands to execute and provide the output of.
-This will help our support staff get your ‘git push’ issue addressed quickly and efficiently.
+Should you need to reach support with a GitPush question or issue, below are some helpful commands to execute and provide output to speed up the support process, and get the issue addressed efficiently.

 Remove Files From Git

-git rm --cached, which will remove them from the repository, but leave them in place in your working directory.
+git rm --cached.
+This will remove them from the repository, but leave them in place in the working directory.

 The ideal method is to perform a database export locally, add the SQL file to your repository, then commit and push the change.
-Once the database file is on your WP Engine server, import it to your WP Engine website using using SSH Gateway.
+Once the database file is on a WP Engine server, import the file to your WP Engine website using using SSH Gateway.

-You can also connect to your database remotely, if you have a remote database management system and prefer to import the database from the local machine directly to WP Engine.
+The database can also be connected to remotely.
+If a remote database management system is in use, the database can be imported from the local machine directly to WP Engine.
 Please see Setting up Remote Database Access for more information.

 Backups and Git

 When a restore is made, the Git repository does not receive an update.
-You will need to download that backup and merge it with your local files, then commit and push again to get the repository in the state you want it.
+The backup will need to be downloaded and merged with the local files, then committed and pushed to the configured remote repository to update the WordPress site.

 path = wp-content/plugins/SUBMODULE